 The Number Seven The number seven has a strong and significant meaning to selkies.
 It is said that, when Zacyn first created them, he shed seven tears into the ocean, and crafted from them the First Selkie.
 This is perhaps related to other occurrences of the number seven in their race: such as when an individual, landbound selkie or not, wishes to contact another selkie, he or she must shed seven tears into the ocean; or that when a selkie that regains their lost skin returns to the sea, they cannot return to land for seven years.

-Species info credited to Verridith and Daweia.
-Original concept by Kila.
+Species info credited to Verridith, Fyfergrund, and Daweia.

 Appearance The selkie is a unique race of shinchanger who has both the form of a humanoid, and that of a pinniped, such as seals (which are most common), walruses, and sea lions.
 As pinnipeds, the species ranges vastly in appearance in each particular variant.
 Their humanoid forms may echo what they look like in their true form, though others may look entirely different.